Senserva-LLC/Senserva-Inquisitor/README.md

 # Quick Start

 The best thing to do to get started is download Inq.exe with a double click and run it.
 The Senserva Inq.Uisitor as many options and ways to work with, but things can come as you learn more about Inq.exe.

+> [!TIP]
+> Start with the quick start and take the defaults.
+Let Inq.exe do the initial heavy lifting.
+Then afer a few usages start looking deep into the data.

 ## Auto Install